 Learning Experiences Sample Clauses

 Learning Experiences.
-Learning experiences include both required core learning experiences to develop the core knowledge skills and attitude of a competent clinical pharmacy practitioner and elective learning experiences to allow the residents to tailor their areas of interest.
-Resident schedules are designed to ensure that the resident gains experience and sufficient practice with diverse patient populations, a variety of disease states, and a range of patient programs.
-Resident’s learning experience schedules will be designed to assure that the residents spends at least two thirds of their time in direct patient care activities.
-The resident is encouraged to select elective experiences to provide a breadth of experience; therefore, a maximum of three learning experiences will be allowed within a specific patient population or practice area.
-A full description of the required core, required longitudinal and elective learning experiences are found in Appendix C. The learning experiences are designed to allow the resident to complete all of the required competency areas, including all of the goals and objectives under them.
+Learning experiences include both required core learning experiences to develop the core knowledge skills and attitudes of a competent clinical pharmacy practitioner and elective learning experiences to allow the Residents to tailor their areas of interest.
+Resident schedules are designed to ensure that the Resident gains experience and sufficient practice with diverse patient populations, a variety of disease states, and a range of patient programs.
+Resident’s learning experience schedules will be designed to assure that the Resident spends at least two thirds of their time in direct patient care activities.
+The Resident is encouraged to select elective experiences to provide a breadth of experience; therefore, a maximum of three learning experiences will be allowed within a specific patient population or practice area.
+A full description of the required core, required longitudinal and elective learning experiences are found in Exhibit C. The learning experiences are designed to allow the Resident to complete all of the required competency areas, including all of the goals and objectives under them.
 The required competency areas are R1: Xxxxxxx Xxxx, X0: Advancing Practice and Improving Xxxxxxx Xxxx, X0: Leadership and Management, R4: Teaching, Education, and Dissemination of Knowledge.
-In addition, residents will complete the elective competency E6: Teaching and Learning.

 AutoNDA by SimpleDocs